Yan-Oliveira/doc-fao/content/change-write-protection.rst

 This feature add-on makes it possible to hide specific changes or work orders in a particular status, thus preventing further changes.

 The feature add-on is ideal for use in IT service management.
 For example, the authorization for a change normally comes after its description.
 After authorization is given, the description of the change can no longer be changed retroactively in the change builder.
-In addition, the change is then no longer shown in the *Change Zoom* view.
+In addition, the change is then no longer shown in the *Change Zoom* screen.

 With system configuration you can define: